blinkdog/7drl-2015/README.md

 * 027 - Scheduler and engine, doors that open/close, clip walking
 * 026 - Added stub use command
 * 021 - Lifts now operational; move between decks
+* 007 - Ship populated with robots that move and open doors
+* 006 - Screenshot 3 Uploaded
+* 006 - Final Cleanup Check-In

 ## Thanks
 * Andrew Braybrook for the original Paradroid.
 All sound effects are borrowed